patthewebrat/php-image-resizer/README.md

 This is a PHP script that takes in an image URL, width, height, quality, and crop via the query string, resizes and crops the image (if necessary), optimizes it (if it's a JPEG), saves the image in a cache, and includes the image in the response.

+## Installation

+To download vendor files run:

+`composer install`

+Then create .env and edit this file to include your whitelisted image domains.

+`cp .env.example .env`

 ## Usage

 To use this script, you can simply call the script with the following query string parameters: